graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 You can also write your own implementation of `IErrorInfoProvider`.
 For instance, you might want to override the numerical codes provided by GraphQL.NET for validation errors, or reveal stack traces only to logged-in administrators.

-## Middleware

-It is also possible to provide additional error handling or logging for fields by adding Field Middleware, but this is not recommended.